 Less BBFC cuts in 2001, but the distributors appeal for an uncut DVD release

-for a DVD classification in 2001.
-With the BBFC having made public their intention to only intervene in the censoring of 18-rated material when it was outside the confines of the law, the Board wrote to Blue Underground on November 5th 2001 and
+DVD classification in 2001.
+With the BBFC having made public their intention to only intervene in the censoring of 18-rated material when it was outside the confines of the law, the Board wrote to Blue Underground on November 5th 2001 and demanded only

-demanded only 16 seconds of cuts for an 18 rating.
-Given that Last House was already available uncut in other countries and that it could legally be imported by British fans, Blue Underground declined to make the cuts required by the BBFC and by
+16 seconds of cuts for an 18 rating.
+Given that Last House was already available uncut in other countries and that it could legally be imported by British fans, Blue Underground declined to make the cuts required by the BBFC and by mid-November 2001 they

-"According to the VAC, Last House on the Left is an unpleasant work that its members unanimously found very disturbing, and that they fear would lead viewers to be excited into amoral behaviour ...
-I find this decision
+the VAC, Last House on the Left is an unpleasant work that its members unanimously found very disturbing, and that they fear would lead viewers to be excited into amoral behaviour ...
+I find this decision typically depressing.
+Not

 Cut Scenes: Humiliated